charlesneimog/Awesome-Pd/docs/objects/midi2note.md

 # midi2note

-`midi2note` converts a MIDI pitch value to note names (such as Eb3).
-The names end with an octave number, in a way that middle C (MIDI pitch = 60) represents C4 represents.
-Float inputs are rounded to quarter tones (yes, there's support for quarter tones, and the range is from octave 0 to 8).
+The `midi2note` object converts MIDI pitch values into musical note names, such as 'Eb3', including an octave number where middle C (MIDI pitch 60) is C4.
+It supports quarter tones and various output formats, including Unicode symbols for sharps and flats, and can be configured with custom scales.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `midi2note` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>